akmur/alex-11ty/posts/2019-02-21-an-introduction-to-redux.md

 Found in:
 ./src/redux/middleware/index.middleware.js

-What this bit does is to intercept all actions and if, as an example, one called &#8220;LOAD USER&#8221; is found, it will dispatch a new action, in this case &#8220;USER_LOADED&#8221;, togerther twith a payload, in this case the result of an AJAX call.
+What this bit does is to intercept all actions and if, as an example, one called "LOAD USER" is found, it will dispatch a new action, in this case "USER_LOADED", togerther twith a payload, in this case the result of an AJAX call.

 #### Redux User Reducer {#redux-reducer}